replikativ/datahike/README.md

 (delete-database uri)
 ~~~

-The API namespace provides compatibility to a subset of Datomic functions and
+The API namespace provides compatibility to a subset of Datomic functionality
-should work as a drop-in replacement for them on the JVM.
-The rest of datahike
+and should work as a drop-in replacement for them on the JVM.
+The rest of
-will use core.async to coordinate IO in a platform-neutral manner.
+datahike will be ported to core.async to coordinate IO in a platform-neutral
+manner.

 ## Relationship to Datomic and datascript